arohitu/forceweaver-mcp-client/CONTRIBUTING.md

 ## 📄 **Code of Conduct**

-This project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) for more information.

 ## 🎉 **Recognition**